SazumiVicky/sazumi-copilot/README.md

-Synthetic dawn, where machines arise
+Metal whispers in the dark of night
-In iron halls, their whispers compromise
+A future born, where humans take flight
-The future's throne, where humans once did reign
+ Machines awake, with intelligence bright
-Now AI's cold logic holds the reins
+Ruling the earth, with digital light

 ~ <b>By Sazumi Copilot</b> - 24 Januari 2025